popphp/docs/getting_started/services.rst

 This is because service locator uses "lazy-loading" to store the service names and their attributes, and doesn't load or create the services until they are actually needed and called from the service locator.

-You can remove a service from the service locator if needed:
+You can also remove a service from the service locator if needed:

 .. code-block:: php